djhmateer/djhmateer.github.io/_posts/2022-04-28-google drive with python.md

 [https://stackoverflow.com/questions/66058279/token-has-been-expired-or-revoked-google-oauth2-refresh-token-gets-expired-i?noredirect=1&lq=1](https://stackoverflow.com/questions/66058279/token-has-been-expired-or-revoked-google-oauth2-refresh-token-gets-expired-i?noredirect=1&lq=1)

-## 1 Week Refresh Token

-So the app is working but I believe the refresh_token will stop working in 7 days.
-To get around this:

 - Use a paid Google Workspace account (rather than standard gmail) and make OAuth consent screen, User Type: `Internal`
-- Publishing Status: Go from Testing to Published
+- Publishing Status: Go from Testing to Published - but Google has to approve it?

-## Google Workspace User
+## 3. OAuth2 with Google Workspace User (paid)

 [https://workspace.google.com/intl/en_uk/pricing.html](https://workspace.google.com/intl/en_uk/pricing.html) this gives 30GB cloud storage, and custom email.
 This is what I use for my company specifically for email: dave@hmsoftware.co.uk